AdobeDocs/app-builder/src/pages/resources/ci-cd/index.md

   - API Documentation
   - Developer Tooling
 title: CI/CD in App Builder Apps
-description: Setting up CI/CD for a App Builder App using GitHub Actions.
+description: Setting up CI/CD for an App Builder App using GitHub Actions.
 ---

-# Setup CI/CD in a App Builder App
+# Setup CI/CD in an App Builder App

 App Builder allows you to manage multiple environments called workspaces.
 Each workspace has its own setup: